 What are the role of emotions in therapy?

-Pain and other difficult emotions are not to be driven out.
+Pain, challenging experiences and difficult emotions cannot be got rid of.
 Our emotions, all of them, whether “negative” or enjoyable are potentially a source of self-knowledge and grounded decision-making.
 When we face what we feel with open interest and self-care (without letting emotions rule us), we become free to live without the past dominating the present.
 I encourage clients to find ways to express their emotions that are compatible with their personalities and capacities.

 The counsellor as a teacher